1875–76

 France

-Edgar Degas was the most subtle portrait painter in the Impressionist group.
-His portraits, mostly of family members and close friends, were executed primarily in the period from the late 1850s through the 1870s.
-During frequent visits to Florence and Naples, Degas recorded his Italian relatives with great candor.
-On one of his last trips to Naples, in the mid-1870s, Degas painted this double portrait of his orphaned first cousin, Lucie, and their uncle Henri, in whose care the girl had recently been placed.
-In this painting, Degas showed two people, separated by many years in age, who are tentatively accepting the circumstances of their new relationship.
-Degas, having recently lost his own father and having witnessed other family misfortunes, addressed subjects such as this with awareness and sensitivity.
+Edgar Degas seldom accepted commissions.
+His portrait subjects were usually close friends and family members—especially those from the Italian side of his family in Florence and Naples, where he frequently visited.
+He most likely painted this double portrait in 1875 during a four-month stay in Naples.
+It depicts his orphaned first cousin, Lucie, and their uncle Henri, in whose care the girl had recently been placed.
+In this painting, Degas showed two people, separated by many years in age, tentatively accepting the circumstances of their new relationship.
+Having recently lost his own father, the artist addressed subjects such as this with candor and sensitivity.

 Oil on canvas